Below are some of the most common questions from our travelers.

 Check out the current weather conditions in Slovakia.

-See our Visa page for information on passports and visas to Slovakia.
+Passports are required of U.S. and Canadian citizens.
+Visas are not required for tourist visits up to 90 days.
+See our Visa page for more information on passports and visas to Slovakia.

 In Slovakia, the currency is the euro.
 Please review the current exchange rate for the euro.